Understanding the Specific Line Items on Your Texas Electricity Bill Is the First Step Toward Managing Your Monthly Energy Costs

 | Texas-New Mexico Power (TNMP) | Lewisville, Texas City | $7.85 | 6.4449¢ |

-Taking Control Of Your Texas Energy Bill
+Taking Control of Your Texas Energy Bill

 Frequently Asked Questions About Oncor Delivery Charges